How to Join 4-H

 A 4-H SPIN club volunteer leads a special interest club where five or more young people from at least two different families get together to learn about a topic of interest.
 The topics covered can be anything of interest to the youth: nature, heritage arts, science, engineering, gardening, technology, and more!
 SPIN clubs are led volunteers who have a passion and want to share their knowledge with young people.
 Each club meets a minimum of six times but not more than eight times within an eight-week period.

 If you are interested in serving as a volunteer, please reach out to the MSU Extension 4-H program coordinator for Hillsdale County at (517) 439-9301.
-He will will follow up with you about volunteering and the application process found on MSU Extension Volunteer Central.
+They will follow up with you about volunteering and the application process found on MSU Extension Volunteer Central.